Monkeyman and O'Brien

-Monkeyman and O'Brien is an American science fiction creator-owned comics series created by artist Arthur Adams in 1993, which follows the adventures of Ann O'Brien, the daughter of a missing scientist, and Axwell Tiberius (the titular "Monkeyman", a 10 ft super-intelligent gorilla-like being from another dimension.
+Monkeyman and O'Brien is an American science fiction creator-owned comics series created by artist Arthur Adams in 1993, which follows the adventures of Ann O'Brien, the daughter of a missing scientist, and Axwell Tiberius (the titular "Monkeyman"), a 10 ft super-intelligent gorilla-like being from another dimension.

-The series was published from 1993 to 1999 by Dark Horse Comics in various types of installments including short features in anthologies, backup stories in other series, a three issue limited series, a two issue crossover series (with the WildStorm team Gen^{13}, published by Image Comics) and a comic strip in the promotional newspaper Dark Horse Extra.
+The series was published from 1993 to 1999 by Dark Horse Comics in various formats including short features in anthologies, backup stories in other series, a three issue limited series, a two-issue crossover series, and a comic strip in the promotional newspaper Dark Horse Extra.

-In 1997, a trade paperback collection of four issues (the three issue limited series and a special consisting of the Hellboy: Seed of Destruction backups) was published.
+In 1997, a trade paperback collection of four issues (a special collecting the four-part origin story and the three-issue limited series) was published.